Why Skin Colour Matters When It Comes To Eczema

 Many people of colour may experience eczema without even realising at first as it can creep up in the cracks of the skin in small areas before spreading or becoming more prominent.
 Taking your time to moisturise with non-allergenic and fragrance-free creams after showering can help hydrate and soothe the skin.
 If you are concerned about hyper-pigmentation and un-even skin-tone triggered by your eczema – opt for moisturisers with active vitamin A, C and E to help colour correct these areas over time.

 Like many people, you might be surprised to learn that clothing can cause irritation to the skin and make symptoms of eczema far worse.
 That’s why it’s super important to re-think your wardrobe, washing detergent and any other item of fabric that may come in close contact with your skin.
-Cotton Comfort stocks a wide-variety of inclusive, comfortable and stylish underwear, nightwear and base layers for children and adults that have been specifically designed to help people from all walks of life live comfortably with itchy skin and eczema.
-Click here to shop now.
+Eczema Clothing stocks a wide-variety of inclusive, comfortable and stylish underwear, nightwear and base layers for children and adults that have been specifically designed to help people from all walks of life live comfortably with itchy skin and eczema.

 As the saying goes, you are what you eat and this is especially true for skin conditions such as eczema.
 A healthy diet packed with anti-inflammatory foods can calm down irritation caused by eczema and reduce other symptoms.
 Try including more Omega-3 fatty acids - such as fish - fresh fruits and vegetables into your daily diet, as well as probiotics that promote good gut health.
 Foods to avoid for flare-ups include dairy, gluten, wheat and spices but this list can vary from person-to-person so it’s best to keep a food journal to monitor how your skin responds to what you consume.